LudoE11/GitHubBackup/README.md

 # GitHubBackup

-GitHubBackup is a Python-based CLI tool designed to automate local backups of your GitHub repositories.
+GitHubBackup is a Python-based CLI tool designed to help you automate the creation of local backups of your GitHub repositories.
 It creates full mirrors, ensuring you have a complete local copy of your code, branches, and commit history.

 The tool automatically discovers and backs up every repository you own or contribute to.
-This includes your personal private repositories and private repositories created by others where you have collaborator access, provided your token has the necessary permissions.
+This also includes your personal private repositories and private repositories created by others where you have collaborator access, provided your token has the necessary permissions.

 ## Features